‘General Hospital’ Spoilers: Missing Painting And A Mysterious Stranger, Quartermaine Party Full Of Surprises

 — General Hospital (@GeneralHospital) April 17, 2017

 Longtime General Hospital viewers know that a Quartermaine family get-together always turns out to be quite an interesting time.
-Olivia Falconeri got just a taste of what life will be like being an official member of the family on Monday’s show.
+Olivia Falconeri got just a taste of what life will be like as an official member of the family on Monday’s show.
 The bickering between Tracy and Monica got a little heated as always, but you can’t help but love them.
 Kiki, Laura, and Olivia were a little shocked by it all, but they also seemed to be quite entertained.

-Ned and Olivia’s party ended up turning into a circus and it included a clown.
+Ned and Olivia’s party ended up turning into a circus, and it included a clown.
 Tracy got quite a surprise when she unveiled the painting that she was so eager to show off.
 She had her prized possession that she acquired while in Turkey, which was the portrait of a woman who looks an awful lot like Tracy when she was younger.
 Now that painting has been stolen right under their noses by Larry Ashton.

 Yep, Lord Larry stole the painting. #GH pic.twitter.com/LN8cmxVPPp